ASYNCHRONOUS PROFESSIONAL DEVELOPMENT

 SELF-PACED COURSES:

-Supporting Unaccompanied Immigrant Youth in U.S. Schools: In FY2021, nearly 123,000 unaccompanied immigrant children crossed the Southern border and were in the custody of the Office of Refugee Resettlement - a record number.
+Supporting Unaccompanied Immigrant Youth in U.S. Schools: For the past few years, over 100,000 unaccompanied immigrant children crossed the Southern border each year and were in the custody of the Office of Refugee Resettlement.
 What brings these youth to the U.S., what happens when they get here, and how do they end up in our classrooms?
 What type of education, if any, do they receive in ORR custody and how can we support these students when they enroll in our schools?
 This course is part of English Learner Portal's Cultural Proficiency & Equity Pathway.
-The next section of this 5-hour self-paced training begins March 20, 2023 and goes until June 30, 2023.
 Click here to register.

 Understanding the Backgrounds of Refugee Students & Families: While refugees are typically a small percentage of English Learners in U.S. schools, those that we do have often have complex backgrounds and needs.
-Do you have students from Afghanistan, Congo, Bhutan/Nepal, Burma, Syria, Iraq, Somalia, or other war-torn countries?
+Do you have students from Afghanistan, Ukraine, Congo, Burma, Syria, Iraq, Somalia, or other war-torn countries?
 If so, this training is for you!
 This course provides valuable information on how you can support your refugee students and families as they integrate and adjust to the U.S. overall, and specifically with education.
 This course is part of English Learner Portal's Cultural Proficiency & Equity Pathway.
-The next section of this 5-hour self-paced training begins March 20, 2023 and goes until June 30, 2023.
-Click here to register.
+Click here to register

 Immigrant Family & Community Engagement in Schools (Part 1): Parent involvement - or what we now call family engagement - is increasingly being used as a strategy to support student achievement and to close opportunity gaps.
 Join us to learn about best practices for engaging the immigrant, refugee, and English Learner families in your school or district!
 This course is the first of 3 for English Learner Portal's Family Engagement Pathway.
-The next section of this 5-hour self-paced training begins March 20, 2023 and goes until June 30, 2023.
-Click here to register.
+Click here to register

 Immigrant Family & Community Engagement in Schools (Part 2): Parent involvement - or what we now call family engagement - is increasingly being used as a strategy to support student achievement and to close opportunity gaps.
 Join us to learn about best practices for engaging the immigrant, refugee, and English Learner families in your school or district!
 This course is Part 2 of 3 of English Learner Portal's Family Engagement Pathway.
-The next section of this 5-hour self-paced training begins March 20, 2023 and goes until June 30, 2023.
 Click here to register.

-Cultivating Leadership Skills Among Immigrant & English Learner Parents: During this course we discuss programs and strategies for cultivating leadership skills among refugee and immigrant parents for engaging in decision-making and advocacy at the school and district levels.
+Cultivating Leadership Skills Among Immigrant & English Learner Parents (Part 3): During this course we discuss programs and strategies for cultivating leadership skills among refugee and immigrant parents for engaging in decision-making and advocacy at the school and district levels.
 This is Part 3 of 3 of the Parent Engagement Pathway.
-The next section of this 5-hour self-paced training begins March 20, 2023 and goes until June 30, 2023.
-Click here to register.
+Click here to register

 Click here to enroll in the full Family Engagement Pathway.